Hilbert's 16th problem on a period annulus and Nash space of arcs: Logarithmic First Integral and integrating Factor

 where $f_i$ are polynomials with suitable complex coefficients.
 The first integral $f$ of (\ref{log}) is of logarithmic type $f = f_1^{\lambda_1}...f_s^{\lambda_s}$.
 Following Movasati \cite{Movasati}, for given positive integers $d_1,...,d_s$, we denote by $\mathcal{L}(d_1,...,d_s)$ the set of polynomial one-forms $\omega_0 $ (\ref{log}), where $f_i$ are complex polynomials of degree $d_i$ , $\lambda_i \in \C$, $i=1,...,s$.
-The algebraic closure $\overline{\mathcal{L}(d_1,...,d_s)}$ of $\mathcal{L}(d_1,...,d_s)$ is then an irreducible algebraic subset of the vector space of polynomial one-forms of degree at most $d=\Sigma_{i=1}^s d_i-1$. \emph{It is a remarkable fact, that one-forms of type (d),(e),(f),(g),(h),(i) above are limits of one-forms from the sets (a), (b), (c) (j).} This leads to the following simpler formulation of the Dulac's theorem \begin{theorem} Let $Q^\C$ be the 12-dimensional complex vector space of quadratic plane differential systems.
+The algebraic closure $\overline{\mathcal{L}(d_1,...,d_s)}$ of $\mathcal{L}(d_1,...,d_s)$ is then an irreducible algebraic subset of the vector space of polynomial one-forms of degree at most $d=\Sigma_{i=1}^s d_i-1$. \emph{It is a remarkable fact, that one-forms of type (d),(e),(f),(g),(h),(i) above are limits of one-forms from the sets (a), (b), (c) (j).} This leads to the following simpler formulation of the Dulac's theorem, which is implicit in Zoladek \cite[Theorem 1]{Zoladek1}, and explicit in Lins Neto \cite[Theorem 1.1]{lins14}. \begin{theorem} Let $Q^\C$ be the 12-dimensional complex vector space of quadratic plane differential systems.
 The algebraic closure of the subset of quadratic systems having a Morse critical point is an algebraic subset of $Q^\C$ with irreducible decomposition as follows

 \end{theorem}

 The usual terminology for these four components in the real case is, according to (\ref{strata}) : Hamiltonian $H = \overline{\mathcal{L}(3)} \cap Q^\R$ , reversible $R= \overline{\mathcal{L}(2,1)} \cap Q^\R$, Lotka-Volterra $LV = \overline{\mathcal{L}(1,1,1)} \cap Q^\R$ and co-dimension four $Q_4= \overline{ \mathcal{L}(3,2)}\cap Q^\R$ component of the center set, respectively.
 Another terminology is introduced in \cite[section 13]{ilya08}.
 1pt